Love Sex Aur Dhokha: Release

 A 90-second trailer was to be released along with 3 Idiots in theatres across India; it was edited three times so it could be shown in 290 multiplex screens.
 The film was promoted with the tagline, "You're being watched".
 A promotional video of the film's title song was launched prior to the release.
 It was screened at the 2010 London Indian Film Festival and the Munich International Film festival.
 The Central Board of Film Certification shortened and blurred a love scene showing a bare-backed woman on top of a man.
 Banerjee showed his disappointment and said: "Those who saw the complete sex scene with the naked body were traumatised.
 There was nothing sexual about it".
 A reference to caste in the love story between a low-caste man and a high-caste woman was also changed; Banerjee stated his disappointment, saying, "This completely changes the perspective of my story since now the caste-challenged love story is turned into a poor-boy-rich-girl romance".
 The lyrics of the track "Tu Nangi Achi Lagti Hai" were changed to "Tu Gandi Achi Lagti Hai" in the film.
-Love Sex Aur Dhokha received an "A (adult only)" certificate after the changes.
+Love Sex Aur Dhokla received an "A (adult only)" certificate after the changes.
 Kapoor was in a "state of shock" after seeing the final cut of the film because the shaky camerawork and the stories affected her deeply.

 Before the film's release, Banerjee screened the first 20 minutes of it in the SIES Nerul college and discussed it with the students.
 The film was released in 350 screens in India.
 It was only released in India because the producers felt the recovery of costs for small-budget films is not possible overseas.
 After the film's release, the producers decided to release it in selected screens in the US, UK, UAE and some other international markets.
 A photograph showing the bare backs of two actors from the film was released before the film; some media outlets labelled it "the most shocking scene to be ever filmed in a commercial Hindi film".
 Banerjee reacted to this and said, "I want the scene to be judged as part of the film.
 To use the picture out of context will be damaging to the film."
 The film is also available on Netflix.